ualsg/ualsg.netlify.app/content/post/2020-06-open-data-singapore/index.md

 ## Introduction

 In our [research]({{< ref "/#projects" >}}) and [teaching]({{< ref "/teaching/index.md" >}}) activities that are focused on Singapore, we rely almost entirely on open data, enabling reproducibility and fostering open science.
+We created a guide for open urban datasets to help navigate through all the resources.

-While [Data.gov.sg](https://data.gov.sg) is thorough and it is the starting and ending point to obtain many useful datasets, it might take time to get an overview and the availability of open data goes beyond that.
+While [Data.gov.sg](https://data.gov.sg) (the open data portal of the Singapore Government) is thorough and it is the starting and ending point to obtain many useful datasets, it might take time to get an overview and the availability of open data goes beyond that.
 Furthermore, there are some particularities that may not be evident at first and which we elaborate on in the text (e.g. some datasets are available at multiple locations with slight differences).

 This index may be useful to novices to get an overview of what's available in Singapore, but also to seasoned urban scientists who may learn about datasets they might not have been aware of.